dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

 ## 7. Append, replace, or merge loaded data

 Try running the pipeline again with `python sql_database_pipeline.py`.
 You will notice that all the tables have the data duplicated.
-This happens as `dlt`, by default, appends data to the destination tables in every load.
+This happens as dlt, by default, appends data to the destination tables in every load.
 This behavior can be adjusted by setting the `write_disposition` parameter inside the `pipeline.run()` method.
 The possible settings are:

 - `append`: Appends the data to the destination table.
 This is the default.
 - `replace`: Replaces the data in the destination table with the new data.